mrbeepbeep/hustle-castle-auto-dice-memu/README.md

 This version supports MeMu Emulator only.

 The bot may stop when you have selected ticket use in Halls of Destiny and have no tickets.
-This should be resolved soon
+This should be resolved soon [Fixed 10/Aug/2025]